SuperChrim/SuperChrim/Th19Balance/ReadMe_v1.10c.txt

  - Extra attack eagle spirits (but not Ex eagle spirits) cannot no longer be scoped until one second after spawning
  - Ex eagle spirits can be grazed
  - Ex eagle spirit kill reward is restored
- - Ex attack will spawn a couple of normal eagle spirits in addition to Ex eagle spirits

 Suika:
  - Actionable state after skill occurs faster